National Healthy Soils Policy Network

 “Given the appropriate tools, training and support is key to organizing and mobilizing farmers.
 We found that many individuals just lacked to confidence to approach and reach out to their legislators, once they had the appropriate support they were engaged and could certainly speak to the issues.”

 - NOFA-NY (Northeast Organic Farming Association of NY)

-Every year, the Network distributes small grants to members to carry out farmer education, leadership cultivation and mobilization to advance healthy soils policies at the state and federal level.
+Every year, the Network provides small grants, skill-building training and peer coaching to members to cultivate farmer leaders to advance healthy soils policies.

 “As a very small nonprofit, we don’t have other sources of funding for engaging with soil health policy and as far as we know, no other organizations are currently advocating for this policy in Kansas.
 Without this funding we likely would not be doing advocacy and education in this area.”